ArtesGC/ImaGC/README.md

 Simplest Image Editor that ever existed, but also full of functions..

-The ImaGC allows the user:
+The ImagEditor allows the user:
 - add logos to images;
 - automatically resizes the image if necessary;
 - convert a selected image to an icon (.ico);